Farmers applying Aflasafe at a maize farm. Aflasafe eliminates aflatoxins by between 80 per cent and 99 per cent in a season. Photo by IITA.

 READ ALSO:Low cost drying racks double groundnut farmers' earnings,fights aflatoxin

-Tens of thousands of farmers in various counties in Africa are using the product, realising more than 80 per cent positive results.
+Tens of thousands of farmers in various countries in Africa are using the product, realising more than 80 per cent positive results.

 Aflasafe is registered in Kenya, The Gambia, Senegal, and Nigeria.